openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

    ceph-osd:
      osd-devices: /dev/sdb
-     source: distro
+     source: cloud:focal-victoria

-To deploy the application we'll make use of the 'compute' tag we placed on each of these nodes on the :doc:`Install MAAS <install-maas>` page.
+To deploy the application we'll make use of the 'compute' tag that we placed on each of these nodes on the :doc:`Install MAAS <install-maas>` page:

 .. code-block:: none